dimecho/ATtiny13-Plant/README.md

 ## Calibrate Sensor (Without Firmware Flashing)

 Short sensor wires.
 After long LED blink quickly put into moist soil.
-The value will be stored in memmory as base-line.
+The value will be stored in memory as base-line.

 ## Solar